isgo-golgo13/interface-wars-c-vs-cxx-vs-rust-vs-go-vs-zig-vs-v/README.md

 ## C23 Interfaces (Function Pointers)

 C does NOT have traditional `interface` language construct and as it provides a logical equivalent through the the use of the a C `struct` containing API spec `function pointers`.
-This struct serves a `V-table` like a C++ struct or class that contains `pure virtual API`.
+This struct serves a `v-table` like a C++ struct or class that contains `pure virtual API`.

 The C spec for this Dispatcher interface is as follows.